flow-usdc/flow-usdc/README.md

   `MinterControllers` to control the allowance / removal of a `Minter`.
   Both `MinterController` and `Minter` resources are created by the users and the unique resource uuid is stored in the `managedMinter` and `minterAllowances` states.
-  Please see [delegation process] for details.
+  Please see [delegation process](./doc/resource-interactions.md) for details.
   * **Pausing and Unpausing: PauseExecutor and Pauser**: If a situation like a major bug discovery or a serious key compromise, a `Pauser` will be able to halt all transfers and approvals contract-wide, until a mitigation takes place.
   `Pauser` is granted the capability to pause / unpause a contract by the contract owner by sharing the `PauseExecutor` capability.
-  Please see [delegation process] for details.
+  Please see [delegation process](./doc/resource-interactions.md) for details.
   * **Blocklisting: BlocklistExecutor and Blocklister**: If a resource (`Vault`, `Minter`, etc) has been flagged and required to be blocked, the `Blocklister` will be able to such resource to the `blocklist`.
 The contract owner shares the `BlocklistExecutor` capabilities with the Blocklist to delegate such action.
   Blocklisted resources are prevented from minting, burning, transferring or approving token transfers.
-  Please see [delegation process] for details.
+  Please see [delegation process](./doc/resource-interactions.md) for details.
   * **Allowance: Vault**: In additiont to `FungibleToken` interfaces, the `Vault` is enhanced with with features such as `VaultUUID` and `Allowance`.

 All of the functionality above is equipped with [on-chain multi-signature support].
-[delegation process]: (doc/resource-interactions.md)

 [`FiatToken`]: https://github.com/flow-usdc/flow-usdc/blob/main/contracts/FiatToken.cdc
 [`FiatTokenInterface`]: https://github.com/flow-usdc/flow-usdc/blob/main/contracts/FiatTokenInterface.cdc
 [`FungibleToken`]: https://docs.onflow.org/core-contracts/fungible-token/